Economy of the Philippines: Agriculture, aquaculture and forestry

+Blue economy

+As an archipelagic country, the Philippines relies heavily on the blue economy.
+Its main ocean-based sectors are fisheries, shipping, offshore renewable energy, and marine tourism.
+The blue economy made up nearly 4 percent of the country's gross domestic product (PHP1 trillion) in 2024.
+Although important for the country's economic growth, only 2 percent of the development aid the country receives is directed to the blue economy.

+Mangrove forests, which cover more than 1% of the country's land area, provide a wide range of benefits its coastal communities and blue economy.
+By providing food and shelter, mangroves function as breeding and nursery grounds for fish.
+In effect, this leads to a higher abundance of fish, crustaceans, and shellfish around these areas which local small-scale fisheries rely on for food and livelihood.
+Mangrove forests also help mitigate climate change by absorbing carbon from the atmosphere, and offer locals protection from natural hazards such as tropical cyclones, and reduce coastal erosion by strengthening the soil.
+22% of mangroves in the Philippines can be found in Palawan where local livelihoods rely on them as fishing grounds, for harvesting mangrove honey, and as a site for ecotourism.

 Automotive and aerospace

 The ABS used in Mercedes-Benz, BMW, and Volvo cars are made in the Philippines.
 Automotive sales in the Philippines increased to 467,252 in 2024 from 429,807 units a year prior.
 Toyota sells the most vehicles in the country followed by Mitsubishi, Ford, Nissan, and Suzuki.
 Honda and Suzuki produce motorcycles in the country.
 Since around the 2010s, several Chinese car brands have entered the Philippine market; these include Chery and Foton Motor.

 Aerospace products in the Philippines are mainly for the export market and include manufacturing parts for aircraft built by both Boeing and Airbus.
 Moog is the biggest aerospace manufacturer with base in Baguio; the company produces aircraft actuators in their manufacturing facility.
 Total export output of aerospace products in the Philippines reached US$780 million in 2019.